ysmood/nofs/readme.md

     	isCacheStats: false
     }
     ```
-    If `isCacheStats` is set true, the return list array
+    If `isCacheStats` is set true, the returned list array
     will have an extra property `statsCache`, it is something like:
     ```coffee
     {